gRegorLove/csrf/README.md

 **Upgrade Notice:** The latest version of this package is a PSR-15 middleware and not compatible with the Slim 3 framework.
 Please upgrade to Slim 4 or use [thephpleague/route](https://github.com/thephpleague/route).

 **Important**: Since PHP 7.3+ it's possible to send [SameSite cookies](https://web.dev/samesite-cookies-explained).
 This makes CSRF prevention techniques obsolete.
-Further details can be found here: [SameSiteCookieMiddleware](https://gist.github.com/odan/87d16795f368c48757a1b08da5bd9899#file-samesitecookiemiddleware-php-L63)
+Further details can be found here: [Sending SameSite cookies in PHP](https://gist.github.com/odan/87d16795f368c48757a1b08da5bd9899)

 ## Requirements